nathanbraun/nathanbraun-com/content/pain.md

 it was going to be worth it for me to do.

 After the book was out and doing well, I decided to look at a baseball version.
-I did an initial post on r/baseball, which for a few hours took off before the mods took it down, despite the upvotes (95%), positive comments etc.
+I did an initial post on r/baseball, which for a few hours was on a similar trajectory to my initial r/fantasyfootball post.
+Then the mods took it down, despite the upvote rate (95%), positive comments etc.

-So now my Learn to Code with Baseball book mailing list sits at a few hundred emails instead of a few thousand.
-I still might do it, but I guarantee if I had 3k+ email addresses of people who were interested it'd be out right now.

-I understand reddit moderators have to put up with a lot, and user experience would suffer if 80% of posts were people trying to sell things.
-But it was definitely frustrating to have a positive, highly upvoted, seemingly win-win post removed, especially since it was a highly critical traction channel.
+I understand reddit moderators have to put up with a lot of dcrap, and user experience would suffer if 80% of posts were people trying to sell things.
+But it was definitely frustrating to have a positive, highly upvoted, seemingly win-win post removed, especially as a critical traction channel.

 ### Preliminary thoughts on solutions
 I've actually thought about testing out reddit ads.
-I (and most people I'd guess) usually ignore them, but I doubt the content of many ads would get 1k+ upvotes and some platinum icons posted on their own, so it's prob worth at least trying.
+I (and most people I'd guess) usually ignore them, but I've usually had good responses to my posts, so it's probably worth trying.

-If not I guess I'd either have to ingratiate myself with moderators (not nec always possible, maybe with r/baseball, probably not with r/nba) or find another traction channel.
+If not I guess I'd either have to ingratiate myself with moderators (not nec always possible) or find another traction channel.
+I suppose traction isn't always (or usually) fair, and if making a promising traction channel work means sucking up to reddit moderators or making more of an effort to comment in order to become more visible, so be it.